 - Information about the source of the measurements.

-- A set of time-stamped measurements of the value of some property.
+- A set of measurements of some property.
+Each measurement is recorded as a time-stamped value.

 - Information about the values of the property being measured.